 When you suffer from anxiety, it’s very likely for you to also struggle with addiction.
-Experts have known that this anxiety-addiction connection exists for years, but if you one of the people who deals with this on a daily basis, you might be wondering why this is.
+Experts have known that this anxiety-addiction connection exists for years, but if you are one of the people who deal with this on a daily basis, you might be wondering why this is.

 Addiction Offers Temporary Relief From Anxiety

 If you have anxiety, regardless of how long you’ve been dealing with it, you’re always looking for ways to relieve it.
 Maybe you tried a lot of different things as a way to cope.
 You might have tried prescription medications, meditating, taking up a hobby and even psychological therapy and found that your results weren’t really what you were hoping they would be.
 One day you tried alcohol or drugs and suddenly, you felt relief.
 Your anxiety subsided and you found that you were able to think clearly for the first time in weeks, months or even years.
 Unfortunately, those feelings of relief were only temporary and you were unable to sustain that feeling for very long.
 As a result, you used drugs or alcohol again in an attempt to get relief.
 It worked.

 Temporary relief from anxiety is what drives many people to use drugs and/or alcohol because they don’t feel they have any other options.
 Their brains begin to quickly associate their use of substances with feeling better, which is exactly how addictions get their foundation.
 This is also why it can be difficult for anxious people to come to terms with their need for addiction treatment.